aschankler/scitest/doc/terminology.rst

 In normal unit testing, the **Arrange** phase is the most carefully defined, while the rest follow naturally from the designed configuration.
 Here, we are focused on integration tests of a software package.
-Thus, the **Arrange** phase is simply providing the :ref:`input-conditions`: writing the appropriate program input (and potentially setting some environment variables).
+Thus, the **Arrange** phase is simply providing the *input-conditions*: writing the appropriate program input (and potentially setting some environment variables).
-The **Act** and **Cleanup** phases are similarly straightforward---the program is run, producing the :ref:`program output <program-output>`, and the output is eventually discarded.
+The **Act** and **Cleanup** phases are similarly straightforward---the program is run, producing the *program output*, and the output is eventually discarded.
 However, the **Assert** step becomes much more involved, as the program output can have many constituent results, which all must be validated differently.
-A test consists of the four phases outlined above applied to one set of input conditions.
+A *test* consists of the four phases outlined above applied to one set of input conditions.

 .. _pytest : https://docs.pytest.org/en/stable/explanation/anatomy.html